ShashiniU/Dashboard/README.md

 <section id="Description">

 ## Description
-This is a Dashboard design for both mobile and web applications.
+This Dashboard design for both mobile and web applications.
 The Purpose of this application is to get Covid-19 updates in Sri Lanka.
 And also I drop a chatbot for more informations